 Another short drive takes you to the boardwalk at Virginia Beach, where you will have abundant free time to relax and enjoy the laid-back atmosphere and ocean setting.
 If you choose to stroll the three-mile boardwalk, you will find some of the best people watching in the state and a variety of seafood restaurants for lunch on your own.
 Of course, the sparkling ocean is always a major draw, so feel free to take a refreshing swim or just lounge along the shore.
 Afterwards, you will rejoin your coach and travel back to the pier in Norfolk.
 Those who miss the return transfer will have to make their own way back to the ship, at their own expense.

-Please note: This tour includes approximately 3.5 hours of moderate walking, some of it over cobblestone surfaces, plus any additional walking at the guests’ discretion during free time.
+Please note: This tour includes just over 2-hours of easy to moderate walking plus any additional walking at the guests’ discretion during free time.
 There are sandy surfaces and a boardwalk at the beach.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist them.
-As there is a significant amount of walking, the tour may not be suitable for those with mobility concerns who are cautioned to carefully evaluate their personal level of stamina and ability.
+Those with walking difficulties are cautioned to carefully evaluate their personal level of stamina and ability.
 Weather appropriate clothing; sun cap; sunglasses; sunscreen; a bottle of water from the ship; and flat, comfortable walking shoes are recommended.
 Those who wish to swim or sun on the beach should bring a towel from the ship and wear a swimsuit under their clothing or a cover-up.
 Dependent on the season, the beach, shops and restaurants may be crowded.
 Guests taking part in any water activities do so at their own risk and responsibility.